w3f/polkadot-wiki/docs/learn/learn-comparisons.md

 of ZK proofs.

 Zero-knowledge rollups are significantly faster in finalization, as the cryptographic validity proof handles the nuance of ensuring a rollup is valid.
-However, the ZK rollups often suffer from performance due to their complexity and difficult implementation into resource-constrained environments.
+However, the ZK rollups often suffer from a performance perspective due to the complexity involved in proof generation and difficult implementation into resource-constrained environments.
 Because Turing completeness is also challenging to achieve due to this computational overhead, their ability to be generalized (in terms of blockspace) is reduced.
 However, they have a promising future in solving some of the problems of optimistic rollups and addressing secure scalability.